As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 That said, soundproof curtains and blinds are still really useful in a soundproof project.
-They’re very effective at reducing echo and reverberation of sound waves, so will offer a big improvement to the audio quality in your room.
+They’re very effective at reducing echo and reverberation of sound waves, so it will offer a big improvement to the audio quality in your room.

 This will also have some effect on the amount of noise that comes in through the window.
 Soundproof curtains and blinds will help to deaden the noise to some extent, so make the room appear quieter, but they’re technically not blocking it.

-One of the most effective options for soundproof blinds are cellular shades, which are also known as honeycomb blinds.
-These are made from tubes of hexagonal fabric that look like honeycomb, and this traps air in the blind.
+One of the most effective options for soundproof blinds is cellular shades, which are also known as honeycomb blinds.
+These are made from tubes of hexagonal fabric that look like a honeycomb, and this traps air in the blind.
 While they’re mainly designed to insulate heat, many of the same principles work for sound insulation too.

 However, cellular shades still aren’t massively effective at sound insulation, although some manufacturers claim to reduce noise pollution by up to 50%.
 As I mentioned earlier, windows are easily one of the hardest areas in a room to soundproof, and if you’re serious about it then you’ll need to find a more effective option.

 But don’t fully discount soundproof blinds or curtains for your project.
 If I were to choose between the 2, I’d recommend soundproof curtains because these are usually heavier.
 This makes them pretty effective at treating acoustics in the room, but I’d try something else if you’re looking to truly soundproof your window.

 How to choose the best soundproof curtains or blinds